arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > did not know presently.
 The army has a supply shortage and Major Besseker
 > helps find the artifact, while they wait.
 They research Collicoids and
 > ultimately find the artifact.

+The Padawan
+The powerful Darth Thanaton has made it clear he wants you dead.
+You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
+There are rumors of another Sith apparition on Taris.

+Use your ship’s galaxy map to travel to Taris.
+Laying the Trap
+The powerful Darth Thanaton has made it clear he wants you dead.
+You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
+The apparition on Taris is guarded by Jedi.
+Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.

+You decided to take advantage of Ashara’s pride by offering her a powerful Sith holocron.
+Retrieve the Sith holocron from the transport station.
+Means of Persuasion
+The powerful Darth Thanaton has made it clear he wants you dead.
+You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
+The apparition on Taris is guarded by Jedi.
+Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.

+You’ve contacted Ashara and told her to meet you in the bombed enclave.
+The Apprentice: The powerful Darth Thanaton has made it clear he wants you dead.
+You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
+The apparition on Taris is guarded by Jedi.
+Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.

+You’ve persuaded Ashara to let you into the enclave ruins to bind the apparition.
+Head to the haunted Jedi ruins in the Republic Resettlement Zone.

 ### 2T.
 Trooper